JulieRauer/Questionnaire/Questionnaire_After.md

 	Please indicate how important this feature is to you on a scale from 1 - 5.

-	(1 - not important at all, 3 - maybe, 5 - very important)
+	Circle: 1 - not important at all, 3 - maybe, 5 - very important)

 	1	2	3	4	5